 There are several risks that are brought about by insomnia in elderly patients.
-Their inability to concentrate can lead to accidents such as fire accident or vehicular accident.
-Elderly are clumsy, and this could lead them to fall that will result in injury.
+Their inability to concentrate can lead to accidents such as fire accidents or vehicular accidents.
+The senior people are clumsy, and this could lead them to fall which will result in injury.
 Their avoidance to seek medical help can be a cause of depression, thereby worsening their sleep disorder.

 Insomnia in Women